retrocomputacion/retrobbs/readme.md

 The messaging system permits unlimited public or semipublic boards plus a personal messages board for each registered user.

 At the time of writing, this early implementation supports messages of up to 720 characters in length, organized in 18 rows of 40 columns each.
-The message editor works on per line basis, a line being completed by pressing `RETURN`, passing the 40 characters limit, or selecting another line to edit (by pressing `F3`).
+The message editor works on a per line basis, completing a by pressing `RETURN`, passing the 40 characters limit, or selecting another line to edit (by pressing `F3`).
-On entering the editor, if the user is starting a new message thread they will be asked to first enter a topic for the thread.
+On entering the editor, if the user is starting a new message thread, they will be asked first to enter a topic for the thread.
-Once done with the editing the user should press `F8` and will be prompted if they want to continue editing, send the message, or cancel the message.
+Once done with the editing, the user should press `F8` and will be prompted if they want to continue editing, send the message, or cancel the message.

 An user with admin/sysop userclass (10) can delete threads or individual messages (deleting the first message in a thread will delete the whole thread).